-Another possibility is that participants simply do not understand the game in which they participate.
-Recall from Section 3 that after reading the instructions, but before making their decisions, participants completed an incentivized quiz to verify their understanding of the game.
+Another possibility is that participants simply do not understand the contest game.
+Recall from Section 2.3 that after reading the instructions, but before making their decisions, participants completed an incentivized quiz to verify their understanding of the game.
 Participants answered five quiz questions testing their understanding of the rules of the game as well as the ability to calculate simple best responses (see Appendix A).
 We find that 89.9% of participants answered at least three questions correctly.
 Figure 3 displays the average bid and relative overbidding (i.e., the difference between the actual bid and the best-response calculated based on the stated belief about the other bid) by correct quiz answers.
 The average bid decreases as participants answer more quiz questions correctly (Spearman's correlation coefficient is -0.21, p-value < 0.01).
 The same is true for the relative overbidding (Spearman's correlation coefficient is -0.21, p-value < 0.01).

-Together, these findings suggest that participants who make more mistakes by answering fewer quiz questions are more likely to overbid in rent-seeking contests.
+Together, these findings provide support for Prediction 1, suggesting that participants who make more mistakes are more likely to overbid in contests.